Golden Monkey King Tea

 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Type of Tea: Loose Leaf Black Tea.
+Type of Tea: Black Tea.

-Origin: The Yunnan province, China.
+Origin: Yunnan province, China.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 3 to 5 minutes.

-Participants in the U.S. division of the study were given Black Tea to rinse their mouth with for 30 seconds, five times, waiting three minutes between each rinse.
-The Swedish division, meanwhile, saw volunteers rinse their mouth with Black Tea for one minute, 10 times a day.
-Both co-operating studies discovered that the more participants rinsed, the more their plaque and bacteria levels fell.
+Participants in the US division rinsed their mouth with Black Tea for 30 seconds, five times, waiting three minutes between each rinse.
+The Swedish division, meanwhile, saw volunteers rinse their mouth with Black Tea for one minute, ten times daily.

 Health PointsHydration, Refreshing, Relaxing